Multi-disciplinary movement practitioner, educator & therapist.

 Human beings, being human, our multiplicity in daily life and education, and the investigation into an engaged and intelligent moving life, fascinate Camilla.
 Synthesizing over 25 years research & work in various movement practices, improvisation and sound design, Camilla facilitates movement-based educational experiences.

-Camilla is responding to what she sees as; a cultural dirth of sohisticated opportunities to explore, and denegration of the value of lived experience, kinaesthetic awareness and embodied intelligence.
+Camilla is responding to what she sees as; a cultural dearth of sophisticated opportunities to explore, and denigration of the value of lived experience, kinesthetic awareness and embodied intelligence.
 This is an essential knowledge, a human inheritance.
 This ‘knowing’ she believes, is critical to our personal and collective vitality and sustainability as a people and planet.

 The Inquisitorium is the home of her private work and research.
 Her community based work, Adventures In The Field™ presents this philosophy in experiential form.
 She offers monthly Field Work practicums.
 The Yoga Lab was a yoga & movement studio dedicated to extending a lived experience of this conversation to the people of Melbourne.
 And as The WonderLab Project together with Ineke de Graaf, she is producing a Podcast HumanHuman.

 The Yoga Lab

 The Yoga Lab was a Melbourne-based yoga & movement studio, daring people to move and be moved Feb 2013 – Dec 2016.

 Renowned for its commitment to the exploration of yoga, movement expression and the somatic experience, together with her team, Camila Maling curated and fascilitated four years of juicy interdisciplinary experiences.
 This included a diverse weekly schedule, private consultations, workshops, urban retreats, professional development, festivals and performances.